openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 * Support for deferred issuance of credentials
 * User authentication and identification
   * Issuer shall be able to dynamically obtain further data and be able to authenticate the user at their discretion
-  * Holder shall be able to pass existing credentials (as presentations) or identity assertions to the issuance flow
+  * Application used by the End-User shall be able to pass existing credentials (as presentations) or identity assertions to the issuance flow
     * Assisted flow (utilizing credential manifest)
     * Presentations/assertions must be protected against replay
 * It shall be possible to request standard OpenID Connect claims and credentials in the same flow (to implement wallet onboarding, see EBSI/ESSIF onboarding)
-* Support for Credential metadata (holder shall be able to determine the types of credentials an issuer is able to issue)
+* Support for Credential metadata (Application used by the End-User shall be able to determine the types of credentials an issuer is able to issue)
 * Ensure OP is authoritative for respective credential issuer (OP (OpenID Connect issuer URL) <-> Issuer ID (DID))
 * Incorporate/utilize existing specs
   * W3C VC HTTP API(?)